ijoshsmith/command-line-calculator/README.md

 ]
 ```

 At this point we still know very little about what the user input means.
 The presence of a `-` character might mean subtraction or negation (hence the `Glyph` case named `subtractOrNegate`).
-Things are still ambiguous, so let's make use of the metadata provided by the `Glyph` values to create more meaningful _tokens_.
+Numbers are still just individual digit values.
+We can reduce ambiguity by using the metadata provided by `Glyph` values to create more meaningful _tokens_.

 ### Glyphs -> Tokens